Huegoxaga/notes/java/README.md

 - Use `lock.lock();` before, and `lock.unlock();` after a critical section
 - Use `lock.tryLock()` allows the thread to be locked in a non-blocking manner, it returns false if locking is not successful, then there should be a logic to allow thread to run `lock.tryLock()` again
   - Allows the thread to perform other work if lock is not available, instead of just waiting
-  - Untimed tryLock method does not honor the fairness settin
+  - Untimed tryLock method does not honor the fairness setting
+- `lock.getHoldCount()` returns the number of time the lock has been locked

 #### ReentrantReadWriteLock